DAVID J. WILLIS ATTORNEY

 The second, simpler option is more favorable to an investor-buyer.
-It is used when the seller does not require (or perhaps even care about) taking security for the assumption.
-This might be true if the seller´s credit is already in poor shape.
-The seller may just want to sign the property over to the buyer and (hopefully) never hear another word about it.
+It is used when the seller does not require, or perhaps even care about, taking security for the assumption.
+This might be true if the seller’s credit is already in poor shape.
+The seller may just want to sign the property over to an investor and never hear another word about it.
 Some people are like that; when they’re done with something, they never want to hear about it again.
-For this option, one document—an assumption deed – is sufficient to complete the transaction.
-Again, however, a property management letter or power of attorney is advisable if it is anticipated that payoff information from the lender will be needed in the future.
+For this option, one document—an assumption deed—is sufficient to transfer title and complete the transaction.
+This should always be an investor/buyer’s preferred approach.
+Quick, simple, and easy.

 What if the buyer defaults on the assumption?

-If the seller received a deed of trust to secure assumption at closing, then this enables the seller to foreclose if the buyer defaults.
-Texas is fortunate to have an expedited non-judicial foreclosure process set out in Property Code section 51.002.
-This statute requires that a homeowner be given at least a 20 day notice of default and intent to accelerate the note if the default is not timely cured.
-See our other articles relating to the foreclosure process for details.
+If the seller received a deed of trust to secure assumption at closing, then the seller may foreclose on the courthouse steps if the buyer defaults.
+Texas has an expedited non-judicial foreclosure process set out in Property Code section 51.002.
+This statute requires that a homeowner be given at least a 20-day notice of default and intent to accelerate the note if the default is not timely cured.

 If, on the other hand, the seller merely signed an assumption deed without a vendor’s lien and without a deed of trust to secure assumption, then the seller is out of luck when it comes to a quick remedy.
 Even if the seller did not get a deed of trust to secure assumption for the buyer, the seller may foreclose on the vendor’s lien retained in the deed—but this is a judicial process (a lawsuit), not something that can be accomplished expeditiously on the courthouse steps.